joshukraine/dotfiles/README.md

 * Install OS X software via [Cask](http://caskroom.io/).
 * Set a variety of OS X defaults.
 * Customize the OS X dock.

+NOTE: Previously, I used the `bootstrap` script to set up many of the standard directories I use in my work.
+But since I now have [Dropbox Pro](https://db.tt/6kiw9mn9), all those directories are downloaded automatically after Dropbox is installed.
+Once they've synced, I symlink them into place in `$HOME`.

 ### Post-install Tasks